 To be eligible to file a mesothelioma claim, patients must prove their diagnosis with medical reports from their treatment provider and be able to document their asbestos exposure through detailed descriptions and testimony, as well as employment records.
 If you lost a loved one to mesothelioma, you can serve as a representative of their estate to file a wrongful death lawsuit on their behalf, but keep in mind the burden of proof listed above.

 If an asbestos company is liable for your or your loved one’s exposure and has filed for bankruptcy, your mesothelioma lawyer can assist you in filing a trust fund claim instead.
-You may also be eligible for compensation in the form of Medicare or Medicaid, private health insurance, and Social Security disability benefits.
+You may also be eligible for compensation through Medicare or Medicaid, private health insurance, and Social Security disability benefits.
 If you are a veteran who was exposed during service, you may also be entitled to VA compensation as well.

-Furthermore, if you’re looking to file a mesothelioma lawsuit outside of your home state, an attorney can help you determine the best court in which to file your claim.
+Furthermore, if you’re looking to file a mesothelioma lawsuit outside of your home state, an attorney can help you determine the best court to file your claim.

 Why File a Mesothelioma Lawsuit?